Alexa Hepburn

 Alexa Hepburn is professor of communication at Rutgers University, and honorary professor in conversation analysis in the Social Sciences Department at Loughborough University.

 Life

-Alexa Hepburn was born in Leicester.
-Because her father was a telecoms engineer involved in modernising exchanges she moved between 12 different schools in the North of England and Scotland.
+Hepburn was born in Leicester.
+Because her father was a telecoms engineer she moved between twelve different schools in the North of England and Scotland.
 She did an undergraduate degree in Philosophy and Psychology at the University of Dundee.
 She did her PhD at Glasgow Caledonian University supervised by Gerda Siann.
 This focused on school bullying, with a particular interest in the way that traditional research had isolated pupils and their problematic personalities, rather than seeing them as part of a broader system of relationships, including teachers and parents.
 This was combined with a poststructuralist approach to psychological methods, to power, and to the nature of persons.